 Skiing, and all the gear that comes with it, has certainly come a long way since then, but if it’s your first family ski trip it’s still hard to know where to start.
 So we’ve put together some family ski holiday hacks to ensure your family has a hot holiday on ice.

 Sure you can get great deals by choosing to stay at a nearby own and staying on snow does cost a little more, but we think its worth it.
 When skiing with younger kids staying on the snow means less distance to lug gear, and the kids, and there’s always somewhere to go if they need time out.ize doesn’t always matter.
 Its also important that when it comes to family ski holidays size really doesn’t matter as often the smaller ski resorts are more intimate, less crowded and better cater for families.

-This is why we love Charlotte Pass.
-The highest ski village in Australia, and accessible only by over snow transport from Perisher, there’s great on snow accommodation, kids’ care and a fantastic ski school with a personal touch that our kids really responded to.
-It almost felt like we were staying with some long lost loaded ski resort-owning uncle, such was the family atmosphere.
-There were also fun events like barbecue lunches in the snow.
+One of our favourites is Charlotte Pass, the highest ski village in Australia.
+Accessible only by over snow transport from Perisher, there’s great on snow accommodation, kids’ care and a fantastic ski school with a personal touch that our kids really responded to.
+It almost feels like staying with some long lost loaded ski resort-owning uncle, such is the family atmosphere.
 And, as it doesn’t get as busy as some of the bigger resorts, there was plenty of room for our little skiers to manoeuvre their way down the slopes.
-There were no queues either.
+There are no queues either.
 Well hardly any, except those one or two times when we had to wait as long as 30 seconds for our turn on the poma.

 2. Snow play

 When choosing a resort its an idea to check to see if they have enough other activities fo kids as not all tykes take to skiing and not all resorts allow alternative options like sledding or snowtubing.

 This one is not negotiable.
 Families planning a holiday can’t afford not to have travel insurance but for those planning to holiday on ice, it’s essential.